SaltyGoo/saltygoo.github.io/pages/BaldurHex/11-Candlekeep.md

 <img align="left" width=150px src="/images/Hexes/hex11.png">
 <h1>Hex 11 - Candlekeep</h1>

-*Nestled atop the cliffs that rise from the Sword Coast, the citadel of Candlekeep houses the finest and most comprehensive collection of writings on the face of Faerûn.
-It is an imposing fortress, kept in strict isolation from the intrigues that occasionally plague the rest of the Forgotten Realms.*
+*Nestled atop the cliffs that rise from the Sword Coast, the citadel of Candlekeep houses the finest and most comprehensive collection of writings on the face of Faerûn.*

 **Biome:** <u>Coast</u>.
 Rugged clifs, vivifying wind, salt and seaweed, enthusiastic seagulls.